Adedunmol/wish-mate/README.md

 - [x] Redis

 ### Further improvements
 1. Implement users picking items in fractions for the items marked as fractions.
+2. Notify users' friends on their birthdays